shrine-maiden-heavy-industries/torii-usb/docs/getting_started.rst

 The easiest way to test your installation is to build one of the test applets.
-These applets are just Python scripts that construct and program gateware using Amaranth HDL; so they can be run like any other script:
+These applets are just Python scripts that construct and program gateware using Torii HDL; so they can be run like any other script:

 .. code:: sh

-   # With GSG or self-built LUNA hardware connected; we can run the full test,
+   # With GSG or self-built SOL hardware connected; we can run the full test,
    # and test both our installation and the attached hardware.
    poetry run applets/interactive-test.py

-   # Without LUNA hardware connected, we'll only build the applet, to exercise
+   # Without SOL hardware connected, we'll only build the applet, to exercise
    # our toolchain.
    poetry run applets/interactive-test.py --dry-run